datamole-ai/deltabridge/README.md

 # core-tools-delta-loader
-Thin wrapper for loading of Delta tables in Python
+Thin wrapper for accessing Delta tables stored in Azure Blob Storage in Python.

 ## Usage